Study of piN->pipiN processes on polarized targets: Quantum environment and its dephasing interaction with particle scattering: Introduction.

 All previous amplitude analyses of $\pi^- p \to \pi^- \pi^+ n$ at 17.2 GeV/c ~\cite{becker79a,becker79b,chabaud83,rybicki85,svec92a,svec96,svec97a,svec07b,svec07c,svec12a} and at 1.78 GeV/c~\cite{alekseev99} as well as of $\pi^+ n \to \pi^+ \pi^- p$ at 5.98 and 11.85 GeV/c~\cite{svec92a,svec96,svec97a} found non-unitary relative phases of all transversity amplitudes.
 Recent amplitude analysis of $S$- and $P$-wave subsystem in $\pi^- p \to \pi^- \pi^+ n$ at 17.2 GeV/c established that the width of $\rho^0(770)$ resonance peak observed in all $P$-wave amplitudes does not depend on its helicity $\lambda$~\cite{svec07b,svec12a} as required by the rotational/Lorentz symmetry of the $S$-matrix.
 Furthermore, the non-unitary relative phases of the $S$-and $P$-wave amplitudes are near the unitary values.
 These findings show that the observed non-unitary phases are consistent with the $S$-matrix unitary evolution law for the production process.
 This is possible if the non-unitary phases arise from a pure dephasing interaction of the produced $S$-matrix final state $\rho_f(S)$ with a quantum environment with.
 The contrast between the predicted unitary relative phases and the observed non-unitary phases therefore presents an unambigous evidence for the non-unitary evolution of the produced final state and supports the hypothesis of the existence of the quantum environment and its pure dephasing interaction with particle scattering processes.

 In a sequel paper~\cite{svec13b} we show that the consistency of the pure dephasing interaction with the Standard Model in $\pi N \to \pi \pi N$ processes requires that it be a dipion spin mixing interaction the effect of which is the mixing of $S$-matrix partial wave amplitudes to form observable amplitudes.
 The theory predicts $\rho^0(770)-f_0(980)$ mixing in the $S$-and $P$-wave amplitudes in $\pi^- p \to \pi^- \pi^+ n$.
 The predicted moduli and relative phases of the mixed amplitudes are in an excellent qualitative agreement with the experimental results~\cite{svec07b,svec12a}.
 The evidence for $\rho^0(770)-f_0(980)$ mixing dates back to 1960's~\cite{hagopian63,islam64,patil64,durand65,baton65,donohue79} and was later confirmed in all amplitude analyses of $\pi^- p \to \pi^- \pi^+ n$ and $\pi^+ n \to \pi^+ \pi^- p$ on polarized targets.
+A survey of evidence for $\rho^0(770)-f_0(980)$ mixing from all these amplitude analyses on polarized targets is presented in Ref.~\cite{svec12d}.